Call us: 0333 999 2676

 Austria is one of the strictest countries when it comes to animal welfare laws.
 In fact, the Austrian Animal Welfare Act 2004 suggests that animal protection should be held to a value that is equal to humankind.
 That means all visitors must respect and acknowledge animals as fellow creatures.

-The country has one of the highest ratings for animal welfare and prohibits the act of suffering and unjustified pain on animals, which means harm to animals without reasoning, such as farming, is strictly prohibited.
-Experimentations and testing on chimpanzees and gorillas are also banned in Austria and has breach penalties of fines, imprisonment of up to one year, and personal bans on keeping animals.
+Austria has one of the highest animal welfare ratings in the world and prohibits causing animals unnecessary suffering or pain.
+As a result, people cannot harm animals without justification, including through certain farming practices.
+Austria also bans experiments and testing on chimpanzees and gorillas, with penalties including fines, up to one year in prison, and bans on keeping animals.
 But it doesn’t stop there.
 Even household animals such as cats, dogs and rabbits even have protection laws in place.
 For example, the Anti Cruelty Law bans pet owners from cropping their dogs’ ears or tails.
-Puppies and kittens are also not allowed to be showcased in shop windows to prevent uncomfortable living standards, such as small cages too.
-So, if you are travelling to Austria, then you can take comfort in knowing that the animals are a priority and protected.
+To protect animal welfare, Austria bans pet shops from displaying puppies and kittens in shop windows, preventing them from being kept in small cages and other unsuitable conditions.
+So, if you are travelling on a single trip to Austria, then you can take comfort in knowing that the animals are a priority and protected.

 Switzerland